DigitalPublishingToolkit/NN09/md/10Rules.md

 have of this Otherness.
-We can never truly know what the Other wants, and this ignorance, according to Levinas, should not only be endured, but in fact gives us responsibility as well; the responsibility being the obligation to *respond*, to answer to, the Other.
+We can never truly know what the Other wants, and this ignorance, according to Levinas, should not only be endured, but in fact gives us responsibility as well; the responsibility being the obligation to *respond*, to answer to the Other.

 You are the source, the hub, the database, and the interface of the Other.
 Your existence, your data, and your offers of communication,